priyanshu92/AsyncMethodNameFixer/README.md

 ![Warning](Screenshots/Warning.png)

-Clicking on lightbulb or pressing `Ctrl + . ` will show the fix with preview.
+Clicking on the lightbulb or pressing `Ctrl + . ` will show the fix with preview.

 ![Fix Preview](Screenshots/Fix_Preview.png)